-Alfred Richard William Anstey (known as Dick) a member of the Stoke Gifford Ansteys, was born in Falfield in 1894 to parents Alfred Henry Williams Anstey and Mary Louisa Jenner; he was the younger brother of Henry Anstey, who also fought in World War One.
+Alfred Richard William Anstey (known as Dick) a member of the Stoke Gifford Ansteys, was born in Falfield in 1894 to parents Alfred Henry Williams Anstey and Mary Louisa Jenner; he was the younger brother of fellow Anstey Hero Henry Anstey.

-As a young man, Dick lived at Buckover Farm in Falfield.
+As a young man, Dick lived at Buckover Farm in Falfield, where in the 1911 Census he was working as a ‘farmer’s son’.
 He was very close friends with his second cousins Tom Anstey (one of the chief researchers of this project) and Tom’s brother Ted Anstey.
 In January 1913, Dick signed up for the Army (probably in a part time capacity) then, at the outbreak of World War One in 1914, he volunteered for active service (Regimental Number: 235103) and became a Private in the ‘Royal Gloucester Hussars’, coincidentally bumping into George Benjamin Anstey during enlistment.
 By May 1915 Dick was on active duty as Acting Corporal and by August 1915 he found himself fighting in Suvla Bay in Gallipoli, Turkey, at exactly the same time as Tom.
 Even more coincidentally, Dick was seriously injured (shot through the thigh while rescuing a comrade) the day before Tom‘s brother Ted (28 August 1915), while both regiments were held in reserve behind the very same hill (Chocolate Hill).

 In fact Dick was extremely lucky to survive because, according to newspaper reports, he and three colleagues were in the act of cooking their breakfast when a shell came among them and killed two of the four men.
 The third man (Trooper Bridgman) was uninjured and helped Dick by tending him and binding up his wound.